Integralist/integralist.co.uk/content/posts/big-o-for-beginners.md

 This ends up being `O(n₂)` (n to the power of 2, or `O(n * n)`).

+> [!NOTE]
-> Note: although you're looping over the collection multiple times, you are in fact looping over a slightly smaller collection each time.
+> although you're looping over the collection multiple times, you are in fact looping over a slightly smaller collection each time.
 But it's _still_ considered `O(n)` for each time you loop over the collection because regardless of how many items are in there you treat it as abstract

 So if your collection is 10 items long, then it would calculate as follows: